chisui/dakka/thesis/main.md

         ref ! convert someType
 ```

-Solving the problem of sending generic actor references has a huge problem though.
+Solving the problem of sending generic actor references presents a huge problem though.
 Using existential quantification prevents `AnswerableMessage` from being serialized.
 Serializeability is a core requirement for messages though.

 I do have an idea of how to get around this restriction but wasn't able to test it yet.
 To serialize arbitrary types we would need some kind of sum-type where each constructor corresponds with one concrete type.
-Since we can enumerate every actor type of actors inside a given actor system from the root actor we could use this to create a dynamic union type.
+Since we can enumerate every actor type of actors inside a given actor system from the root actor, we could use this to create a dynamic union type.
 An example of a dynamic union type would be `Data.OpenUnion` from the `freer-simple` package.
-To construct this type we need a reference to the root actor though so that type has to be exposed to the actor type in some way, either as an additional type parameter to the `Actor` class or to the `Message` typefamily.
-Adding a type parameter to `Actor` or `Message` requires would require rewriting ab big chunk of the codebase.
+To construct this type we need a reference to the root actor, so that type has to be exposed to the actor type in some way, either as an additional type parameter to the `Actor` class or to the `Message` typefamily.
+Adding a type parameter to `Actor` or `Message` would require rewriting ab big chunk of the codebase.
 Sending `ActorRef` values directly is the only possible way for now.

 ### Flexibility and Effects

-By defining `ActorContext` as a datatype we force any environment to use exactly this datatype.
-This is problematic since actors now can only perform their three actor actions. `ActorContext` isn't flexible enough to express anything else.
+By defining `ActorContext` as a datatype, we force any environment to use exactly this datatype.
+This is problematic since actors now can only perform their three actor actions.
+`ActorContext` isn't flexible enough to express anything else.
 We could change the definition of `ActorContext` to be a monad transformer over `IO` and provide a `MonadIO` instance.
-This would defeat our goal to be able to reason about actors though since we could now perform any `IO` we wanted.
+This would defeat our goal to be able to reason about actors, since we could now perform any `IO` we wanted.

 Luckily Haskells typesystem is expressive enough to solve this problem.
 Due to this expressiveness there is a myriad of different solutions for this problem.
 Not all of them are viable of course.
 We will take a look at two approaches that integrate well into existing programming paradigms used in Haskell and other functional languages.

 Both approaches involve associating what additional action an actor can take with the `Actor` instance definition.
 This is done by creating another associated typefamily in `Actor`.
-The value of this typefamily will be a list of types that identify what additional actions can be performed.
+The value of this typefamily will be a list of types, that identify what additional actions can be performed.
 What this type will be depends on the chosen approach.
 The list in this case will be an actual Haskell list but promoted to a kind.
 This is possible through the `DataKinds` extension.

 #### mtl style monad classes

 In this approach we use mtl style monad classes to communicate additional capabilities of the actor.
 This is done by turning `ActorContext` into a class itself where `create` and `send` are class members and `MonadState a` is a superclass.

 The associated typefamily will look like this: